tojoshan/vue-after-free/README.md

 ## NP-Fake-SignIn
 The np-fake-signin payload gets rid of the first PS Vue pop-up asking you to sign into PSN.
-In the payloads section of Vue, you will see np-fake-signin-ps4-user.elf.
+In the payloads section of Vue, you will see np-fake-signin-ps4.elf use it on any Apollo Fake activated account while jailbroken and signed into the targed account.
-np-fake-signin-ps4-vue.elf should only be used if you are using the system backup provided on this repo.
-np-fake-signin-ps4-user.elf should be used for any other fake activated user account.

 > [!IMPORTANT]
 > The np-fake-signin should not be run on a real psn account.